leawlb/conserved_signatures_bonemarrow/README.md

 N-masked genome vs. data aligned with the species-specific genomes.
 See `code/01_sce_prep/01_preprocessing/preprocessing_snakefile.py` for more info.

-These steps additionally require either (more info in below):
+These steps additionally require either (more info below):

  - four species-specific genomes to generate the required processed data via alignment
  - or the list of dmgs in `/metadata/scRNAseq/01_sce_prep/dmgs_list_all` that allows skipping the identification step.
 Copy this file into the appropriate folder designated in `code/01_sce_prep/01_preprocessing/preprocessing_snakefile.py` and adjust the snakefile to skip rules "get_sample_dmgs" and "make_dmg_reports".

 Additionally adjust base paths in:
  - `code/00_sce_cellranger/01_cellranger_main/config/config-interspecies-bonemarrow.yaml`
+ - in `code/00_sce_cellranger/01_cellranger_main/config/config-interspecies-bonemarrow.yaml` also adjust the cellranger_count path to appropriate path after download
  - `code/00_sce_cellranger/02_cellranger_fourgenomes/config/config-interspecies-bonemarrow.yaml`

-Additionally adjust cellranger_count paths in:
- - `code/00_sce_cellranger/01_cellranger_main/config/config-interspecies-bonemarrow.yaml` to appropriate paths after download

 ### Starting from annotated files

-For starting from fully annotated objects (S-BSST2079), transfer the downloaded objects into the approriate folder analogous to
+For starting from fully annotated objects (S-BSST2079) (more info below), transfer the downloaded objects into the approriate folder analogous to
 `base` + `data/scRNAseq/main_analysis/sce_objects/02_sce_anno/10_anns` as
-determined in `code/config.yaml`.and save them once using saveRDS without ".rds"" file extension for downstream compatibility or adjust all affected downstream paths as required.
+determined in `code/config.yaml` and save them once using saveRDS but without ".rds" file extension for downstream compatibility or adjust all affected downstream paths as required.

-All downstream analysis start in folder 03.
+Downstream analysis starts in folder 03.

 ## 2. Snakemake set-up and execution